 What are the laws regarding parking on driveways?

 If someone parks on your driveway, then they’re trespassing, so it’s a civil matter rather than a criminal offence.
 This means the police don’t usually get involved.

-If you’re lucky, the police may ask the driver to move their car, provided of course the owner can be located.
+If you’re lucky, the police may ask the driver to move their car, provided they can find the owner.

-Understandably perhaps, given their high workload, you might not get much help from London’s Metropolitan Police in this situation.
+Understandably perhaps, given their high workload, you might not get much help in this situation.

 But if someone has parked over a dropped kerb and blocked your driveway, the police could treat it as antisocial behaviour.

 “If a person has blocked your driveway and is preventing you from getting your own vehicle out, we may be able to help.
 You can report antisocial behaviour online,” says the Met

 The other exception is if the vehicle is in a dangerous condition, where it is on private land or not.